-3.5 Non-Regular Faculty
+3.5.
+NON-REGULAR FACULTY

-3.5.1 Regularization of the Person
+3.5.1.
+Regularization of the Person

 FPSE encourages the locals to adopt as a bargaining priority the regularization of the person and equity for non-regular faculty.
-(1995 AGM)
+(1995)

-3.5.2 Representation
+3.5.2.
+Representation

-- 3.5.2.1 FPSE encourages locals to compensate non-regular faculty representatives to the local bargaining tables when release time is not feasible.
-(2005 AGM) - 3.5.2.2 A representative of the FPSE Non-Regular Faculty Committee shall be invited to be an observer on provincial bargaining committees.
-(1999 AGM) - 3.5.2.3 Each local is encouraged to be supportive and inclusive by recognizing the role and contributions of all faculty members, both regular and non-regular, in formulating their bargaining strategies with respect to contract negotiations, whether provincial or local.
-(1999 AGM) - 3.5.2.4 FPSE encourages faculty associations to have representation of at least one non-regular member on the governing body (the executive or board) and at least one non-regular member on the Bargaining Committee of each Faculty Association.
+- 3.5.2.1.
+FPSE encourages locals to compensate non-regular faculty representatives to the local bargaining tables when release time is not feasible.
+(2005) - 3.5.2.2.
+A representative of the FPSE Non-Regular Faculty Committee shall be invited to be an observer on provincial bargaining committees.
+(1999)

-(1995 AGM) - 3.5.2.5 FPSE locals shall extend their bargaining unit certification to include "non-regular" employees (part-time of limited or unlimited term, and full-time of limited term), and FPSE locals shall negotiate contract provisions for "non-regular" employees in their bargaining units as soon as possible.
-(1988 AGM)
+- 3.5.2.3.
+Each local is encouraged to be supportive and inclusive by recognizing the role and contributions of all faculty members, both regular and non-regular, in formulating their bargaining strategies with respect to contract negotiations, whether provincial or local.
+(1999) - 3.5.2.4.
+FPSE encourages faculty associations to have representation of at least one non-regular member on the governing body (the executive or board) and at least one non-regular member on the Bargaining Committee of each Faculty Association.
+(1995) - 3.5.2.5.
+FPSE locals shall extend their bargaining unit certification to include "non-regular" employees (part-time of limited or unlimited term, and full-time of limited term), and FPSE locals shall negotiate contract provisions for "non-regular" employees in their bargaining units as soon as possible.
+(1988) - 3.5.2.6.
+FPSE endorses the CAUT Pro Rata model and encourages all locals to adopt the model in their Collective Agreements.
+(2010) - 3.5.2.7.
+FPSE encourages locals to explore providing release time and/or remuneration to non-regular faculty members who act as representatives on FPSE standing committees.
+(2016)

-3.5.3 Rights and Benefits
+3.5.3.
+Rights and Benefits

-- 3.5.3.1 FPSE encourages all locals to make the right of first refusal and the right of accrual for non-regular faculty bargaining priorities and to make every effort to fill the workload of a non-regular before external postings.
-(2005 AGM)

-- 3.5.3.2 FPSE will continue its commitment to the improvement of the rights and benefits of all faculty, especially for those other than full-time or regularized, with a goal of achieving equity, fairness, and respect for all.
-(2001 AGM)

-- 3.5.3.3 FPSE supports the principle of full and equal compensation and working conditions for non-regular faculty on a "full-year" pro rata basis.
-(1993 AGM)

-- 3.5.3.4 FPSE supports the concept of equal compensation for equal work; equal compensation and working conditions include:

-- (a) wages;

-- (b) vacations;

-- (c) statutory holidays;

-- (d) any other benefits regular faculty receive;

-- (e) curriculum development time;

-- (f) professional development time;

-- (g) preparation time:

-- (h) annual increments;

-- (i) seniority;

-- (j) facilities and services equal to regular faculty; - (k) inclusion in departmental decision-making; and - (I) all other matters related to regular faculty.
+- 3.5.3.1.
+FPSE encourages all locals to make the right of first refusal and the right of accrual for non-regular faculty bargaining priorities and to make every effort to fill the workload of a non-regular before external postings.
+(2005) - 3.5.3.2.
+FPSE will continue its commitment to the improvement of the rights and benefits of all faculty, especially for those other than full-time or regularized, with a goal of achieving equity, fairness, and respect for all.
+(2001) - 3.5.3.3.
+FPSE supports the principle of full and equal compensation and working conditions for non-regular faculty on a "full-year" pro rata basis.
+(1993) - 3.5.3.4.
+FPSE supports the concept of equal compensation for equal work; equal compensation and working conditions include: - (a) wages; - (b) vacations; - (c) statutory holidays; - (d) any other benefits regular faculty receive; - (e) curriculum development time; - (f) professional development time; - (g) preparation time; - (h) annual increments; - (i) seniority; - (j) facilities and services equal to regular faculty; - (k) inclusion in departmental decision-making; and - (I) all other matters related to regular faculty.

-- 3.5.3.5 FPSE affirms its commitment to achieve, through bargaining or whatever other means necessary, equity in salaries, benefits, job security, and working conditions between regular and non-regular faculty and further endorses the principles of: - (a) internal posting and hiring for all positions prior to consideration of any external applicants, and - (b) protection for non-regular faculty who apply for positions in regard to hiring qualifications by supporting the principle that employees who are non-regular and apply for the same or similar positions, who have received satisfactory evaluations, or in the absence of evaluation procedures have been found to be satisfactory, shall be deemed to be qualified for the position.
+- 3.5.3.5.
+FPSE affirms its commitment to achieve, through bargaining or whatever other means necessary, equity in salaries, benefits, job security, and working conditions between regular and non-regular faculty and further endorses the principles of: - (a) internal posting and hiring for all positions prior to consideration of any external applicants, and - (b) protection for non-regular faculty who apply for positions in regard to hiring qualifications by supporting the principle that employees who are non-regular and apply for the same or similar positions, who have received satisfactory evaluations, or in the absence of evaluation procedures have been found to be satisfactory, shall be deemed to be qualified for the position.